 Provide comprehensive alcohol education.

 Public policy that requires complete abstinence from a popular activity will often rely on telling people to “just say no.” However, this method is both unrealistic and has negative consequences.
-We see this in places that have adopted an abstinence-only model of sex education and have had their rates of unplanned pregnancy and STD transmission increase considerably, largely due to ignorance about safe sex.
-Likewise, any public policy that ignores that fact that most people don’t wait until they are 21 to have their first drink, will inevitably encourage binge drinking due to ignorance about safe alcohol use.
+We see this in places that have adopted an abstinence-only model of sex education and have had their rates of unplanned pregnancy and STD transmission increase considerably, largely due to ignorance about safe sex (Stranger-Hall & Hall, PLOS ONE, 2011; Kohler et al., Journal of Adolescent Health, 2008).
+Likewise, any public policy that ignores the fact that most people don’t wait until they are 21 to have their first drink, will inevitably encourage binge drinking due to ignorance about safe alcohol use (SAMHSA Report to Congress on the Prevention and Reduction of Underage Drinking, 2020)

 Implement Medical Amnesty policies.

 Medical Amnesty policies, also known as 911 Good Samaritan or Lifeline policies, protect underage drinkers from punishment if they call for help during an emergency related to alcohol or other drugs.
-As of 2017, thirty-seven states have passed statewide Medical Amnesty laws.
+As of 2024, forty-nine states and the District of Columbia have passed statewide Medical Amnesty laws.
 Many colleges and universities have also implemented these policies so that underage drinkers also do not receive disciplinary action.
-These policies have shown to be effective in increasing people’s likelihood of calling emergency services when needed.
+These policies have shown to be effective in increasing people’s likelihood of calling emergency services when needed (Medical Amnesty Initiative, WITH US).

 Provide student-led designated drivers programs.